Quality Assurance (QA)

 In the medical field, where patient safety is paramount, QA ensures that all products meet rigorous health and safety standards, thereby preventing potential harm.
 Additionally, QA plays a critical role in complying with industry regulations, ensuring that manufacturers meet the stringent requirements set by agencies like the FDA and ISO.

-Types of Quality Assurance (QA) Found in Manufacturing and Specifically in Medical Manufacturing
+Types of Quality Assurance (QA) Found in Manufacturing

 In general manufacturing, QA can be broken down into several categories: